SeaQL/seaql.github.io/SeaORM/blog/2022-06-02-summer-of-code-2022-intro.md

 ## Community

-Contributors and members in the community are encouraged to get to know each other and help new contributors get up to speed during the community bonding period from May 20 to June 12, before starting to code on June 13.

-If you are interested in the projects, please subscribe to the [SeaQL/summer-of-code](https://github.com/SeaQL/summer-of-code) repository on GitHub and join us on our [Discord server](https://discord.com/invite/uCPdDXzbdv).
+If you are interested in the projects and want to share your thoughts, please star and watch the [SeaQL/summer-of-code](https://github.com/SeaQL/summer-of-code) repository on GitHub and join us on our [Discord server](https://discord.com/invite/uCPdDXzbdv)!